jeelfaldu7/megaline_plan_recommendation_model/README.md

   - Split it into training, validation, and test sets
   - Train several classification models
   - Evaluate their performance

-## 🔍 Model Development
-The project explored several classification models including:
-  - Decision Tree
-  - Random Forest
-  - Logistic Regression
-Hyperparameters were tuned using validation accuracy as the main metric.
-The model with the best balance of performance and interpretability was selected.

-## ✅ Results
-The best-performing model is Random Forest Classifier which achieved an accuracy of 0.78 on the test set, exceeding the 0.75 threshold.

 ## 📚 Lessons Learned
   - Feature scaling wasn’t needed for every model—especially for tree-based models like decision trees.